 There are several styles of USA-made 1000 Mile Boots available for purchase on Wolverine’s website.
 Occasionally they will come out with limited edition boots such as the now sold-out Old Rip Van Winkle Batch boots that actually had pieces of the iconic whiskey’s oak barrels worked into the heel.

 The only other model of shoes that are still put together in the USA is Wolverine’s Ramparts boots.
 Though these boots are made domestically, most of their manufacturing parts come from foreign sources.
 Since most of the parts from these boots are outsourced, they can’t legally carry the “Made in USA” tag.
 To get around this, Wolverine tags these boots as Built in the USA.
 These boots come in eight-inch or six-inch heights and regular or safety toe options.

 Wolverine’s Ramparts also come with their Durashock comfort system.
-In the 1980s Wolverine Boots opened an engineering laboratory at Michigan State University to stay ahead of their competition and create new innovations.
-After about ten years the company came up with their Durashock technology.
+In the 1980s, Wolverine Boots opened an engineering laboratory at Michigan State University to stay ahead of their competition and create new innovations.
+After about ten years, the company came up with its Durashock technology.
 What this does is it absorbs shocks from walking on hard surfaces like asphalt and concrete, then redirects the energy back to the foot to make the wearer feel lighter.
 This creates a more comfortable sole so the wearer can stand comfortably for longer periods.

 Both these brands of Wolverine boots are manufactured in America, while all the rest of their line are made in foreign countries.